Flooooooooooorian/screeps/docs/getting-started/deploying.md

 # Deploying

-## Building your configuration file
+## working your configuration file

 The starter kit builds your code using `rollup`, which uses a `screeps.json` file we built on the previous section as its configuration file.